iliveit/csharp-messaging-client/README.md

-# csharp-messaging-client
+# C# Messaging API Client

-The C# Messaging API client for the I.LIVE.IT API
+The C# Messaging API client for the I.LIVE.IT API.

+See the [I.LIVE.IT API Documentation](https://developers.iliveit.co.za/docs) for information on how to use it.